Science Honors: Program Overview

 Core Research Project

 Solutions to complex real-world problems and the cutting edge of scientific and technological innovation are increasingly found at the interface of traditional disciplines.
 Furthermore, scientific leaders must be able to communicate their findings and understand the ethical and social impacts of technology.
-Thus, students in Science Honors work closely with professors from Biology, Chemistry, and Physics as they develop the technical aspects of their research project.
+Students in Science Honors work closely with professors from Biology, Chemistry, and Physics as they develop their research project.
 Writing and Communication faculty prepare students to present and translate their research to both expert and general audiences.
-Finally, two specialized courses integrating science with History and Philosophy provide a context for role of science and technology in society.
+Finally, specialized courses integrating science with History and Philosophy provide context for the role of science and technology in society.